IERoboticsAILab/botzo_urdf/README.md

 -----

+> [!WARNING]
-**7. We discovered that URDF does NOT suport close loop.
-Our leg design is one big close loop.** You can check `wrong_graph` folder to see a graph with a close loop...
+> 7. We discovered that URDF does NOT suport close loop.
+Our leg design is one big close loop.
+You can check `wrong_graph` folder to see a graph with a close loop...
 The URDF won't work if there is a close loop

 leg: